 - Document sharing software like Google Classroom and Google Docs

-- Client database system or note-taking software to store all details of parents and students, like appointment history, past payments, and session notes, in an organized manner.
+- Client database system or note-taking software stores all details of parents and students, like appointment history, past payments, and session notes, in an organized manner.

 This may look like a lot of tools to explore and finalize, but they’ll give you a lot of flexibility to manage your students and avoid missteps.
 What’s more, you can opt for tools that offer a combination of these features, too.